zackchase/mxnet-docs/getting_started/basics-ndarray.md

 In _MXNet_, we primarily work with data via `NDArray` objects.
 Each `NDArray` consists of a multidimensional array of homogenous data.
-Put simply, this just means that all elements of a given NDArray must be of the same type.
+Put simply, this just means that all elements of a given NDArray must be of the same type most often, we'll be working with floating point numbers.

 As concrete examples, we could store a single vector as a 1D `NDArray`, or a table of values, formally known as a matrix, as a 2D `NDArray`.